ra-develop/ProductsDummyApp/README.md

-# Project to evaluation of qualification for the Android Developer Role
+# Project demonstrating Clean Architecture and modularization in an Android App

 This project was developed by using JetPack Compose.
 Could be used as template project.